engineerookie/Advanced-DigtalClock/README.md

 The only thing in this module to notice is that the digits value that use to count down is constant,I will add more function in this module soon.

 ## Optional module
 The following modules are optional as they are custom made for the FPGA board I am using.
-After reading this section, you can choose which module you want or remake them.
+After downloading the code, you can choose which module you want or remake them.
 <img src="https://user-images.githubusercontent.com/92795777/150525075-935d49f1-bac0-45aa-be3a-61631744f5b6.png" width="300" height="300">
 <img src="https://user-images.githubusercontent.com/92795777/150525082-c08317e6-3ed2-4443-b713-8b3b19a38890.png" width="300" height="350">
 <img src="https://user-images.githubusercontent.com/92795777/150525097-51a8b5d6-2ba1-486d-9e3e-4975c652fb50.png" width="300" height="250">